nesi/support-docs/docs/Scientific_Computing/Supported_Applications/Cylc.md

 At the time of writing, the latest version is 8.0.1.

-## A simple example of a Cylc workflow {#01G9X8TM552SXXBMFG41TGRKBP}
+## A simple example of a Cylc workflow

-To demonstrate Cylc, let\'s start with a workflow, which we call
+To demonstrate Cylc, let's start with a workflow, which we call "simple",
-\"simple\",

     $ mkdir -p ~/cylc-src/simple
     $ cd ~/cylc-src/simple